 Jeffrey Pederson is a lawyer handling cases of Arizona stockbroker fraud and negligence.
-The following are Arizona stockbrokers (also referred to as financial advisors) or brokerage firms having committed, or are alleged to have committed, regulatory violations in securities sales to Arizona residents.
+The following are Arizona financial advisors, investment advisors, stockbrokers or brokerage firms having committed, or are alleged to have committed, regulatory violations in securities sales to Arizona residents.

-Arizona stockbroker fraud is often revealed through regulatory violations These violations reveal fraud, negligence or securities law violations suffered investors investors.
+Arizona financial professional negligence and fraud is often revealed through regulatory violations These violations reveal fraud, negligence or securities law violations suffered investors investors.
 Call 1-844-253-5858 toll-free for a free and confidential consultation with an attorney.
 These are just some of the individuals or firms where investors may with to seek legal consultation:

 Arque Capital of Scottsdale, Arizona failed to be adequately capitalized.
 This is in violation of the Securities and Exchange Act of 1934 that requires a brokerage to maintain a minimum net capital.
 Arque entered into a settlement with regulators over the issue in July 2023.